 Insurance reimburses accident victims for a portion of their lost earnings.
 “Lost earnings” can mean more than just your actual wages.
 You may be entitled to reimbursement for lost:

 - PTO, vacation or sick leave that you used while you recovered

 Lost wages are classified as economic losses under New York personal injury law.
 You’re entitled to recover the full amount of your economic losses when someone else’s carelessness causes your accident.

 Our lawyers will put in the work to make sure you get everything you’re entitled to receive.
 All you have to do is call to get the process started.

-Contact an Experienced Lawyer to Learn More About Your Right to Be Reimbursed for Lost Wages After a New York City Car Accident
+Contact a Car Wreck Lawyer in NYC to Learn More About Your Right to Be Reimbursed for Lost Wages

 Insurance companies have plenty of tricks to make you believe you can’t be reimbursed for lost wages after a car accident.
 At Rosenbaum & Rosenbaum, P.C. our personal injury lawyers know how to fight back.

 We’ve been helping accident victims across NYC recover fair compensation for lost wages, salary and employment benefits for over 40 years.
 Give us a call today to schedule a free consultation to learn more.